Hired armed brig Ann: Medal action

 In 1807 Ann was under the command Lieutenant James MacKenzie (or M'Kenzie).
 On 20 November 1807 she captured the Spanish privateer lugger Vensejo (or Venzego or Vinsigo).
 Vensejo was pierced for 14 guns, but only mounted six 4-pounder guns and one long 12-pounder.
 She had a crew of 45 men, was eight days out of Ferrol and had not made any captures.
 MacKenzie took off her crew and put a prize crew of nine men aboard her but kept her with him.

-On the morning of 24 November 1807, at about 9am, Ann was sailing in the Straits of Gibraltar when she observed 10 gunboats coming towards her and Vensejo.
-The leading gunboat raised Spanish colours at 10am and opened fire.
+On the morning of 24 November 1807, at about 9 a.m., Ann was sailing in the Straits of Gibraltar when she observed 10 gunboats coming towards her and Vensejo.
+The leading gunboat raised Spanish colours at 10 a.m. and opened fire.
 The wind was too weak to permit the two British vessels to escape so MacKenzie prepared for action.
 Two more gunboats came up with the first and opened fire.

 Vensejo struck at half-past ten, having signaled that she had three dead of her crew of nine.
-By 11am Ann had dismasted one gunboat and two others had struck.
+By 11 a.m.
+Ann had dismasted one gunboat and two others had struck.
 However, MacKenzie did not try to take possession as he had only 30 men of his crew aboard Ann, but had 42 prisoners and dispatches.
 Ann then engaged five gunboats that had taken possession of Vensejo.
 The Spanish attempted to close with and board Ann but MacKenzie used his sweeps to manoeuvre her, thus maintaining fire on them.
-At 1pm the Spanish departed, taking Vensejo with them.
+At 1 p.m. the Spanish departed, taking Vensejo with them.
 Although six of the largest Spanish gunboats had been within pistol-shot of Ann for an hour and a half, she had no casualties.